cicirello/pyaction/README.md

 * linux/arm64

 __Version 3.14.0 and Earlier__: earlier releases supported the
-above as well as the following (these are not supported by the GitHub CLI at the present time):
+above as well as the following:
 * linux/arm/v6
 * linux/ppc64le
 * linux/s390x